srsudar/iap_manager/README.md

 * **No consumable items**.
 IAPs like coins that you can spend are something that I haven't looked into, so they're not supported at the moment.
-* **No first-party validation of purchases.** You can probably still do this yourself using this package, but since it does validate subscriptions (on iOS at least), it might be nice to provide a cleaner hook for this.
-    Nevertheless, for now it does not.